 Trust-Owned Life Insurance Policy

 Many individuals choose to have trusts own their life insurance policies.
 This arrangement may provide two distinct advantages.
 First, it enables the trust to manage how the death benefit is spent.
-Second, if established as an irrevocable trust, it takes away death assets from the estate.
+Second, if established as an irrevocable trust, it removes death assets from the estate.

 You can choose a beneficiary for your policy, or the policy may pass to the designated person or persons by default.
 If you don’t name a beneficiary, your estate is typically named as the recipient.
 Your beneficiary must have an insurable interest in you to avoid income tax consequences while a policy is put on your life.

-- Primary Beneficiary: The person or entity you designate to receive your life insurance benefits when they are paid at your death is the primary beneficiary.
+- Primary Beneficiary: The person or entity you designate to receive your life insurance benefits when paid at your death is the primary beneficiary.

 - Contingent Beneficiary: The contingent beneficiary is the individual or entity you designate to inherit your life insurance money if the primary beneficiary passes away before you.